poline3939/poline3939.github.io/_pages/terms.md

 # Seminar Organizer
 * Applied Mathematics Seminar, The Mathematics Department of Hong Kong University of Science and Technology, July 2017 - 2020.

-# Student mentoring
-* Students in Applied Mathematics of the Mathematics Department of Hong Kong University of Science and Technology, July 2017 - 2020.

 # Volunteer Service